Best Superfoods For a Healthy Diet

-Most processed foods contain one or more of the following: sugar; high fructose corn syrup; refined carbohydrates; artificial ingredients; trans fat; and/or vegetable oils.
+Most processed foods contain one or more: sugar; high fructose corn syrup; refined carbohydrates; artificial ingredients; trans fat; and/or vegetable oils.
 They have also been shown to lead to overconsumption and food addiction, and are usually low in nutrients and dietary fiber.
-Additionally, regular consumption of processed foods has been linked to a variety of health problems, including insulin resistance, high triglycerides, heart disease, obesity, and diabetes, just to name a few.
+Additionally, regular consumption of processed foods has been linked to various health problems, including insulin resistance, high triglycerides, heart disease, obesity, and diabetes, just to name a few.

-So, after all of that devastating information, we find it really important for superfoods to also be whole foods, meaning a simple, single-ingredient item that has not undergone extensive processing prior to consumption.
+So, after all of that devastating information, we find it really important for superfoods to be whole foods, meaning a simple, single-ingredient item that has not undergone extensive processing before consumption.

 Is this a common food?

 Some options are considered regional foods, so they are only available to the people that live in that area.
 The superfoods on our list are foods that can be found in any region of the country, so there are no special trips or internet orders required to get your hands on any superfood on our list.

 How accessible is this food?